VenusTuresin/sql-projects/README.md

 - Query optimization and safe execution (dry run, billing limits)
 - Data wrangling with SQL & Python combined
 - Turning raw query results into **business insights**

+---

+## 📌 Notes
+This repository is continuously updated as I complete more projects in Python for Data Science and Automation